 - Place the rum balls in an airtight container and refrigerate them to age them for several days.

-Rum balls can be stored for an additional 2-3 weeks and many people feel they are better the longer they are aged, so they are a great make-ahead treat.
+Rum balls can be stored for an additional 2 to 3 weeks and many people feel they are better the longer they are aged, so they are a great make-ahead treat.
 Store the balls in the refrigerator, and let them come to room temperature before serving.